Kubernetes Environments

 In the Kubernetes cluster, the Kubernetes namespace specified in the Control Hub environment includes three Kubernetes deployments:

-• Deployment 1 corresponds to the Control Hub Kubernetes environment and includes a single pod that runs the StreamSets Kubernetes agent.
+• Deployment 1 corresponds to the Control Hub Kubernetes environment and includes a single pod that runs the IBM StreamSets Kubernetes agent.

 • Deployment 2 corresponds to one child Control Hub deployment and includes a single pod that runs one engine instance.